zammad/zammad-user-documentation/advanced/keyboard-shortcuts.rst

 Translations
 ^^^^^^^^^^^^
-Note: you need to have admin permissions to enable it.
+Note: you need to have admin permissions to use this.

 ====================================  ================================================
 Key / key combination                       Function